Magnetic field: Magnetic circuits

-Largest magnetic fields
+Largest magnitude magnetic fields

-As of October 2018, the largest magnetic field produced over a macroscopic volume outside a lab setting is 2.8 kT (VNIIEF in Sarov, Russia, 1998).
-As of October 2018, the largest magnetic field produced in a laboratory over a macroscopic volume was 1.2 kT by researchers at the University of Tokyo in 2018.
+As of October 2018, the largest magnitude magnetic field produced over a macroscopic volume outside a lab setting is 2.8 kT (VNIIEF in Sarov, Russia, 1998).
+As of October 2018, the largest magnitude magnetic field produced in a laboratory over a macroscopic volume was 1.2 kT by researchers at the University of Tokyo in 2018.

-The largest magnetic fields produced in a laboratory occur in particle accelerators, such as RHIC, inside the collisions of heavy ions, where microscopic fields reach 1014 T. Magnetars have the strongest known magnetic fields of any naturally occurring object, ranging from 0.1 to 100 GT (108 to 1011 T).
+The largest magnitude magnetic fields produced in a laboratory occur in particle accelerators, such as RHIC, inside the collisions of heavy ions, where microscopic fields reach 1014 T. Magnetars have the strongest known magnetic fields of any naturally occurring object, ranging from 0.1 to 100 GT (108 to 1011 T).

+Common formulæ

+Additional magnetic field values can be found through the magnetic field of a finite beam, for example, that the magnetic field of an arc of angle $\theta$ and radius $R$ at the center is $B={\mu_0\theta I\over 4\pi R}$, or that the magnetic field at the center of a N-sided regular polygon of side $a$ is $B= {\mu_0NI\over\pi a} \sin{\pi\over N}\tan{\pi\over N}$, both outside of the plane with proper directions as inferred by right hand thumb rule.

 History

 Early developments

 While magnets and some properties of magnetism were known to ancient societies, the research of magnetic fields began in 1269 when French scholar Petrus Peregrinus de Maricourt mapped out the magnetic field on the surface of a spherical magnet using iron needles.
 Noting the resulting field lines crossed at two points he named those points "poles" in analogy to Earth's poles.
 He also articulated the principle that magnets always have both a north and south pole, no matter how finely one slices them.

-Almost three centuries later, William Gilbert of Colchester replicated Petrus Peregrinus's work and was the first to state explicitly that Earth is a magnet.
+Almost three centuries later, William Gilbert of Colchester replicated Petrus Peregrinus' work and was the first to state explicitly that Earth is a magnet.
 Published in 1600, Gilbert's work, De Magnete, helped to establish magnetism as a science.